Q & A about Potential Math Requirements

-A: Consult the calculus placement table on the Math department's webpage and be sure to consult with the chair of the Math department to determine the best course for you take based on your background in math.
+A: Consult the calculus placement table on the Math department's webpage and be sure to consult with the chair of the department to determine the best course for you take based on your background in math.

 One of the skills assessed on the MCAT is "Data-based and Statistical Reasoning”; therefore, if these concepts are not covered in other courses that you may take at the college, it is recommended that you take a statistics course to prepare you for the content on the MCAT.

 Q: Which stats course should I take in preparation for the MCAT?

 A: Any of the following courses should provide you with adequate knowledge to prepare for the MCAT: